CGNS/cgns.github.io/CGNS-ReST-site/source/general/FAQ.rst

 The CGNS Steering Committee meets and/or holds telecons about 5 times per year.
 The minutes are posted on the :ref:`Meeting Minutes <DocMinutes>` page.
 Also, the meetings are an open forum: anyone is welcome to attend.
-To find out the date and time of the next meeting, please e-mail to cgnstalk@lists.nasa.gov.
+To find out the date and time of the next meeting, please refer to the minutes from the last Steering Committee meeting, or contact the chair of the Steering Committee for additional details.

 Can I use the CGNS logo as part of my website or other documentation?